Create and import elements¶

 After the loading, if an element is really huge, you will be asked if you want to use its original size or if you want to keep it fitted.
 "Keep fitted" means that the element will be imported with a size that makes you able to see it fully from a 2m distance.

-You can create a textblock from scratch thanks to the "Create textblock" button in the Creation menu.
+You can create a textblock from scratch thanks to the "Create textblock" button in the Main menu.

 See the dedicated Textblock section for more information.